paulmooreparks/Maize/README.md

 When an instruction has two parameters, the first parameter is the source parameter, and the second parameter is the destination parameter.

-Example: Load the value $01 into register R0.
+Example: Copy the immediate value $01 into register R0.

-    LD $01 R0
+    CP $01 R0

-Example: Encoding of "LD $FFCC4411 R3", which loads the immediate value $FFCC4411 into register R3.
+Example: Encoding of "CP $FFCC4411 R3", which copies the immediate value $FFCC4411 into register R3.
-$41 is the opcode and flags for the instruction which loads an immediate value into a register.
+$41 is the opcode and flags for the instruction which copies an immediate value into a register.
 $02 is the parameter byte specifying a four-byte immediate value as the source parameter. $3E is the parameter byte specifying the 64-bit register R3 as the destination parameter.
 The bytes following the parameters bytes are the immediate value in little-endian format.